 Great Western Railway operates direct trains to Cardiff Central Station from Paddington Station in London on their Swansea line.
 Trains leave every half hour during the busiest times of the day and the journey takes a little over 2 hours.
 The more flexible you are about your travel time, the more you can save on ticket prices.
 Do be careful to request "single" or one-way tickets because round trip tickets for this journey can cost more than £100.

-UK Travel Tip National Express offers a limited number of "funfare" promotional tickets that are very cheap (£1.50 for London to Cardiff as compared to £19.50 for example, when checked in December 2016 for mid January travel).
+UK travel tip: National Express offers a limited number of "funfare" promotional tickets that are very cheap.
 These can only be purchased online and they are usually posted on the website a month to a few weeks before the trip.
 It is worth checking the website to see if "funfare" tickets are available for your chosen journey.
 Visit the National Express website and look for a box that says "Online exclusives" and "Use our fare finder".
 If cheap fares are available for your trip, that's where you'll find them.
 It helps if you can be flexible about dates.